marky116x/Intership-Surfboard-coreillustrio/weekly-reports/4th-Week-report.md

 myDog.fetch("ball"); // Output: Buddy fetched the ball!
 ```

-Then we talked about shadowing—which is when a local variable inside a method has the same name as a class property, making it confusing.
+Then we talked about shadowing
+—which is when a local variable inside a method has the same name as a class property, making it confusing.

 To avoid this, we use `this` to explicitly refer to the class property.
 This happened to me yesterday in my project and I couldn't figure out why my value wasn't updating - turns out I was changing a local variable instead of the class property!

 ```javascript
 class Example {